MaxKru/MaxKru/README.md

 - 🔭 I’m currently working on an Autonomous Rc car
 - 🌱 I’m currently learning python and about ai in general
-- 📫 How to reach me: marcel-engelbrecht@web.de
+- 📫 How to reach me: Private messages are usualy the way to go

 ## Find me around the web 🌎: <a href="http://kru.run/">kru.run</a>